-The site is an approximate 17 acre parcel of land located on the southeast corner of Woodbine Districts west of Highway 27 and south of Rexdale Boulevard in the City of Toronto (the Project Site) (Figure 1).
+The site is an approximate 17 acre parcel of land located on the southeast corner of Woodbine District, west of Highway 27 and south of Rexdale Boulevard in the City of Toronto (the Project Site) (Figure 1).
 The Project Site encompasses the southeastern portion of the practice racetrack, the southern portion of the southeast stormwater pond, the eastern portion of Entrance Road, the southern portion of Grandstand Entrance Road, a portion of the rail tracks east and west of Highway 27, and the Highway 27 underpass structure.
-For the purposes of this Stage 1 archaeological assessment, the area of investigation and assessment includes the Project Site plus a 25 m buffer (the Study Area) (Figure 2).
+For the purposes of this Stage 2 archaeological assessment, the area of investigation and assessment includes a small corridor of manicured lawn to the south of Entrance Road adjacent to the railway ROW, as well as land around Grandstand Entrance Road and Highway 27 (Figure 2).